Top 5 Things to Do During the Fall in the Smoky Mountains

 If you’re visiting the Smokies in October and want to get in the Halloween mood, there are lots of fun spooky activities to enjoy!
 Gatlinburg is home to two year-round haunted attractions, Mysterious Mansion and Ripley’s Haunted Adventure, which ramp up the scares during the fall!
 You can also enjoy a walking ghost tour in downtown Gatlinburg with the Ghost Walk of Gatlinburg or the Ghost and Haunt Tour of Gatlinburg!

-4. Hiking, Rafting and Other Outdoor Activities
+4. Hiking & Other Outdoor Activities